Pavel418890/asyncio-learning/selectors.md

 private named tuple method `_replace` and reset `SelectorKey` in fds storage without usage `modify` C implementation at all.

-If events was changed.
+If events change.
 With bitwise operation AND define a final value for polling events mask before modify them.
 Delegate actual sys call to C implementation(description bellow).
 On success operation flag will be set to True and used private named tuple method `_replace` and reset `SelectorKey` in fds storage

+C implementation:

+#### poll
+Check that received fd is not None and internal dict contains that fd.
+Check that received event bit mask is not None and reset key, value in internal dict

+#### devpoll
+Check that /dev/poll driver is open and register and new pollfd structure
+#### epoll

-If some kind of error will be return on this step, then on python level exception is silenced, called parent `unregister` method for removing fd from fds storage and error reraised.
+If some kind of error will be return on this step, then on python level exception is mute, called parent `unregister` method for removing fd from fds storage and error reraised.

 The default selector uses the most efficient implementation on the current platform; kqueue |epoll | devpoll --> poll --> select by the `_can_use`